hmrc/gform-frontend/README.md

     you can proxy to any backend call. only when test only routes are enabled.

 (Note that you will need to have configured your local gform-frontend for test only routes and CSRF bypass, as in for example app-config-dev

-When running locally:

-    sm --start GFORM_DEP -f

-runs all dependent services of gform.

 ### License